yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Concurrent_programming.md

 # Section 09 - Packaged Tasks
 Let's use our example of `factorial()` function, which computes the factorial of the integer `N`.
 In the `main()` function, we create a `std::packaged_task` called `t` with `factorial` function.
 So `t` is a task being packaged up to a package, and then this package can be passed along to different places, such as a different function, or a different object, or a different thread.
-So after this, many things could happen:
+So after this, many things could happen.
+And at the particular time of point, this task is executed, and can be executed in different context.
+Other than the place where it is created:
 ```
 int factorial(int N) {
     int res = 1;